 So, let’s first reality check these messages:

-- Parents will say mean things to their kids.
+- It’s pretty guaranteed… At some point, all parents say mean things to their kids.
 We do.
 I do – just yesterday I said some things I’m sure are on lists of “things never to say to your kids.”
 We have bad days, and we get angry, because we’re human.
 (Check out my series on parental anger – how to manage it and how to heal from it.)

 - Luckily, kids are remarkably resilient.
 (To learn more about resiliency and how to help your kids build it, read this article by Jan Faull on the PEPS website.)
 If you have a positive, loving relationship with your child overall, a few harmful words will not damage that permanently.